 It’s never easy to stop doing something you’re addicted to, but it’s always healthier.
 The best way to deal with this habit is to quit cold turkey.
 Stop buying all those bright and shiny things you don’t need.
 If you need to let yourself down gently, taper off.
 Resolve to spend a little less each month on non-essential items.

 Everything is best in moderation, including your spending and debt.
-A few small changes now will add up to a lot of change down the road.
-After all, it’s better to collect the toll rather than pay it.
+A few small changes now will add up to many changes down the road.
+After all, collecting the toll is better than paying it.